Dr. Joseph Rogers

 Dr. William Cohn

 William E. Cohn, MD, CorInnova’s former Senior Clinical and Surgical Advisor and now informal advisor and RSG participant, is an internationally known cardiac surgeon, a medical device inventor, and serial entrepreneur.
 In particular, Dr. Cohn has extensive experience with other passive cardiac support devices that contact the heart surface.
-Dr. Cohn is now Vice President for Medical Devices and Director of the Center for Device Innovation at J&J Innovation.
-He was formerly at Texas Heart Institute (THI) as the Director of Technology and Innovation and Director of the THI Cullen Cardiovascular Research Laboratory.
+Dr. Cohn was formerly Director of the Center for Device Innovation at J&J Innovation.
+Prior to that, he was at Texas Heart Institute (THI) as the Director of Technology and Innovation and Director of the THI Cullen Cardiovascular Research Laboratory.
 He is a Professor of Surgery at Baylor College of Medicine.
-Dr. Cohn conducted CorInnova’s’ series of nine preclinical studies at the Texas Heart Institute in a model of acute heart failure.
+Dr. Cohn conducted CorInnova’s series of nine preclinical studies at the Texas Heart Institute in a model of acute heart failure.